Microfluidic Testing using an acrylic vacuum chamber

 The final design also included an aluminum base plate along with a heat insulator beneath to protect the bottom chamber wall from heat damage.
 Take a look at the light bulb being turned on as we pull a full vacuum on this chamber.

-We make Robustly Designed and Quality Engineered Systems.
+Our clients prefer to work with us because we are Experts in Vacuum Science and Technology.
 You should check out some of our other items we carry; click on the links below.